jtrpinto/SecureTL/README.md

 ## Setup
 To run our code, download or clone this repository and use *requirements.txt* to set up a pip virtual environment with the needed dependencies.

 You will also need the data from the YTF and UofTDB databases.
-The YTF can be requested on the [YouTube Faces DB website](https://www.cs.tau.ac.il/~wolf/ytfaces/).
+The YTF aligned-images dataset can be requested on the [YouTube Faces DB website](https://www.cs.tau.ac.il/~wolf/ytfaces/).
 To get the UofTDB data, you should contact the [BioSec.Lab at the University of Toronto](https://www.comm.utoronto.ca/~biometrics/).

 ## Acknowledgements
 This work was financed by the ERDF - European Regional Development Fund through the Operational Programme for Competitiveness and Internationalization - COMPETE 2020 Programme and by National Funds through the Portuguese funding agency, FCT - Fundação para a Ciência e a Tecnologia within project "POCI-01-0145-FEDER-030707", and within the PhD grant "SFRH/BD/137720/2018".
 The authors wish to acknowledge the creators of the UofTDB (University of Toronto, Canada), and the YouTube Faces (Tel Aviv University, Israel) databases, essential for this work.